Marketing 101: An A to Z Dictionary about Local SEO

 White Hat refers to ethical and legitimate practices used to improve a website's search engine ranking.
 Meaning: adhere to search engine guidelines, focus on creating high-quality content, provide a positive user experience, and obtain organic backlinks through genuine means.

-Why this is important: Opposed to black hat techniques that attempt to manipulate search algorithms through deceptive practices, white hat SEO aims for sustainable, long-term results—which will be rewarded by search engines with better SERP rankings.
+Why this is important: Opposed to black hat techniques (or negative SEO attacks) that attempt to manipulate search algorithms through deceptive practices, white hat SEO aims for sustainable, long-term results—which will be rewarded by search engines with better SERP rankings.

 X - XML Sitemap for Local Pages